definit3/Recurring-Bills-Management-System/README.md

-# Guest-Room-Booking
+# Recurring Bills Management System
+At the beginning of every month, AllinCall is supposed to pay certain bills.
+This includes several bills like:
+Office Rent
+Electricity Bill
+Internet Bill
+Cleaning Bill
+Employee salaries

-Guest Room Booking can be used by the college administrators to book their Guest Rooms.
+Recurring Bills Management System can be used by AllinCall to keep track of their bill dues.
 The project makes use of a SQLite, Django, HTML and CSS.
-The system makes use of SQLite to store the user information, and HTML/CSS for creating a user friendly interface..
+The system makes use of SQLite to store the user information, bill details, etc and HTML/CSS for creating a user friendly interface..

 ## Getting Started